syncfusion-content/wpf-docs/wpf/Maps/Markers.md

 ### Customize marker appearance using DataTemplateSelector

-You can customize the marker appearance by using the `MarkerTemplateSelector` property of Imagerylayer and ShapeLayer in the SfMaps.
+You can customize the marker appearance by using the `MarkerTemplateSelector` property of [`ImageryLayer`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ImageryLayer.html) and [`ShapeFileLayer`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html) in the SfMaps.
 The DataTemplateSelector can choose a DataTemplate at runtime based on the value of a data-bound to marker appearance by using the `MarkerTemplateSelector`.
 It allows you to choose a different data template for each marker, as well as to customize the appearance of a particular marker based on certain conditions.

 {% tabs %}